radical-collaboration/MSKCC/README.md

 ## Installing YANK on Titan within lustre project directory

+This installs the latest YANK with the OpenMM 7.2 dev package (which requires CUDA 9.0, so only OpenCL is available)

 Note that `$HOME` may not be available on the compute nodes.
 We will have to figure it out from running
 ```bash
 # Set the project accounting name